harshsharma420/binder-assignment/README.md

 # binder-assignment
-This is an Ionic- Angular Assignment for the Job Position at Binder-sa
+This is an Ionic- Angular Assignment for the Angular-Ionic Frontend Developer Position at Binder-sa